jeff4/bionotes.github.io/_other/eigen.md

 * 1/08 From Pelayo, Axiom 9: If *V* is an inductive set, then **N** is a proper subset of *V*.
 Alternately, **N** &#8834; *V* where *V* is an inductive set.
 * 1/09 Peano first introduced the union and intersection notation commonly used today per Segre
 * 1/10 More Segre / Peano
+* 1/16 Review of how to integrate all 9 axioms